 Migration into Ballarat from other parts of the state or overseas is a key component of Ballarat's population growth.
-Between 2006 and 2011 the City of Ballarat recorded positive net migration from other parts of Victoria of over 5,200 people, and a further 1,900 migrated into Ballarat from overseas.
+Between 2011 and 2016 the City of Ballarat recorded positive net migration from other parts of Victoria of 4,061 people, and a further 676 people as positive net migration from other states.
+There was also in migration of 2,070 from overseas however the census cannot record out migration to other countries, so this is not a net figure.
 This means that the future growth and dwelling preferences of Ballarat will be significantly influenced by Ballarat continuing to draw population from other locations.

-A large proportion (33%) of inward migration to Ballarat from other Victorian areas came from nearby regional locations such as Golden Plains, Hepburn, Moorabool, Geelong, Pyrenees and Ararat, suggesting that a key driver for people relocating to Ballarat is Ballarat's role as a regional centre, offering both employment and affordable housing.
+A large proportion (33%) of inward migration to Ballarat from other Victorian areas came from nearby regional locations such as Golden Plains, Moorabool, Hepburn, Geelong, Pyrenees and Ararat, suggesting that a key driver for people relocating to Ballarat is Ballarat's role as a regional centre, offering both employment and affordable housing.

-Ballarat attracts migrants from across all age cohorts, however in the time period from 2006 to 2011 the largest intake was from ages 18 to 24 years old which accounted for 28% of inward migrants.
+Ballarat attracts migrants from across all age cohorts, however in the period from 2011 to 2016 the largest intake was from ages 18 to 24 years old (3,070) which accounted for 20% of inward migrants.
+The 25 to 34 age group also attracted 20% of inward migration (3,044) however a slightly larger number migrated out (3,176) giving a net loss in this age group.